-NDP must use minority parliament to amplify voices fighting for justice
+NDP must use minority Parliament to amplify voices fighting for justice

 Yes, the Coastal GasLink project benefits from support from the B.C.
 NDP government, as well as the federal Liberals.
 Alberta's public pension manager bought a majority stake in the Coastal GasLink project from TC Energy Corp., no doubt as a result of political direction from Premier Jason Kenney.

-However, in a minority situation, being afraid to cross provincial premiers or party leaders will cost federal NDP leader Jagmeet Singh and his party.
+However, in a minority situation, being afraid to cross provincial premiers or party leaders will cost federal NDP Leader Jagmeet Singh and his party.

 Reconciliation with Indigenous peoples must mean rejecting resource-extraction projects opposed by Indigenous communities, or it will remain a meaningless slogan.
 Fearlessly asserting hard-won rights should not be an optional position for the NDP caucus, and leader.